calebpicone/Chicago_Data_Analysis/README.md

 # Chicago_Data_Analysis
 This is a Jupyter Notebook featuring the final project for IBM's "Databases and SQL for Data Science with Python"  course on Coursera.

-The following describes the data and where to find the datasets used in the project:
+The following description was featured in the project and shows where to find the datasets used in the project:

-##Understand the datasets
+## Understand the datasets
 To complete the assignment problems in this notebook you will be using three datasets that are available on the city of Chicago's Data Portal:

 Socioeconomic Indicators in Chicago